benlau/quickpromise/README.md

         // Resolve when the image is ready
         resolveWhen: image.status === Image.Ready

-        // Reject when time out.
+        // Reject when time out
         rejectWhen: timer.triggered

         onFulfilled:  {